 The outright finest means to remove bats is through a method called exclusion.
 Rather than attempting to entice a bat into a trap, the smartest thing to do is force it to leave (which they will do in the evening to go hunt) and never ever allow it back in!
 Sound crazy?

 When clients call us with a bat problem in Madison, the first thing we do is find out how they got in.
-Once we identify the entrance points that they utilized to invade your attic, we establish one-way doors at those entry points.
-By doing this, as soon as your bats go hunting at night, they are not able to come back in.
+Once we identify the entrance points that they utilized to invade your attic, we install one-way doors at those entry points.
+By doing this, as soon as the bats go hunting at night, they are not able to come back in.

 Here’s just how we take care of a bat exclusion job: